Bits, Bytes, & Radio Waves

 Conclusion

-By now, I hope you’ve either successfully uploaded your bundles or have already completed the process within your SDDC Manager appliance.
+By now, I hope you’re either successfully uploading your bundles or have already completed the process within your SDDC Manager appliance.
 While this is a helpful tool, it’s clear that the Broadcom documentation leaves much to be desired, and unfortunately, it hasn’t seen much improvement over time.

 One thing that continues to puzzle me is the need for specific directory structures and levels in the utility.
 It raises the question: why are these hard-coded?
 If certain directories or levels are mandatory, it seems unnecessary to have parameters like --inputDirectory or --sourceManifestDirectory in the first place.
 Additionally, the vSAN HCL file uses the entire path, so why not standardize the approach across the board?